RabbitSeries/AdventofCode/README.md

 - What does day 13 algorithm wants to testify?
 - Chnagge Day 16 algorithm to shortest path algorithm.
 - Get a lisence.
+- Construct project to a CMake test project.

 ## Statistics